SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/install-on-citrix.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\SuperOffice\Mail\Senders\OutlookSender`

-The installer writes a COM GUID that point to a COM-registration that resolves to the MailLink components and will make these usable at runtime.
+The installer writes a COM GUID that points to a COM-registration that resolves to the MailLink components and will make these usable at runtime.
 This is the first place you might encounter problems.

 Since the SuperOffice 7 installer writes everything to the `HKEY_LOCAL_MACHINE`  registry key, we might come into a situation where the search order in SuperOffice will give us problems.
 SuperOffice can look for settings both in a user context (using the `HKEY_CURRENT_USER`) and in the machine context (`HKEY_LOCAL_MACHINE`).